 Adhering to DOT minimums is a good rule, but most fleets replace tires prior to those minimums to ensure tire casing integrity for suitable retreading.

 Another good practice is to replace tires that are 10 years from their date of original manufacture with brand new tires, even if the older tires appear undamaged and have not reached their tread wear limits.
 If a vehicle manufacturer recommends tire replacement after a shorter interval, you should follow those specific recommendations.
-The replacement policy should also cover the casings, number of times the casing will be retreaded based on vehicle usage, the casing age and condition, tire position, and the type and quality of the new retreads.
+The replacement policy should also cover the casings, the number of times the casing will be retreaded based on vehicle usage, the casing age and condition, tire position, and the type and quality of the new retreads.

 Tire Cycle Management